MicrosoftDocs/visualstudio-docs/docs/ide/diagnostic-data-collection.md

 ---
 title: Diagnostic data and system-generated logs
-description: Learn about Visual Studio system-generated logs, the types of data that is collected, and how it's used to fix problems and improve product quality. ms.custom: SEO-VS-2020 ms.date: 05/24/2018 ms.topic: conceptual
+description: Learn about Visual Studio system-generated logs, the types of data that's collected, and how it's used to fix problems and improve product quality. ms.custom: SEO-VS-2020 ms.date: 05/24/2018 ms.topic: conceptual